m-talha-ali/m-talha-ali/README.md

-- 👋 Hi, I’m @m-talha-ali
+- 👋 Hi there, I’m @m-talha-ali
-- 👀 I’m interested in Web Development!
+- 👀 I am just another guy on internet interested in programming and trying to learn or at least know it.
-- 🌱 I’m currently learning JavasScript And Advanced CSS!
+- 🌱 I’m currently learning about servers and JS basics(You know the drill).😁
-- 💞️ I’m looking to collaborate on nothing!
+- 💞️ I’m looking to collaborate on projects that can add value to my time.
 - 📫 Reach me @ talhaali1107@gmail.com

 <!---